How To Deal With Midland Funding LLC

 What Happens if I Ignore Midland Funding LLC?

-Unfortunately, ignoring Midland Funding won’t solve your debt problem and could actually create additional problems.
+Ignoring Midland Funding won’t solve your debt problem, and it could make things worse.

-Avoiding the debt doesn't make the debt collector go away or make the debt itself disappear.
-Although negative information will fall off your credit report after seven years, the debt is still collectible as long as the statute of limitations remains in effect.
+Avoiding the situation doesn’t stop collection efforts or erase the debt.
+While negative marks fall off your credit report after seven years, the debt itself may still be collectible if the statute of limitations hasn’t expired in your state.

 Bottom line: The best thing you can do for yourself is to take action.
 You can take on Midland and come out the other side.